Providing Quality Care

 If your address or telephone number changes, or if you can no longer accept new patients or are leaving the network, please notify PA Health & Wellness as soon as possible so we can update our Provider Directory.
 Having access to accurate provider information is vitally important to our participants, and we want to work together to ensure continuity of care can be maintained for PA Health & Wellness participants.

 Utilization Management (UM) decisions are based only on the appropriateness of care and service and the existence of coverage.

-PA Health & Wellness does not reward providers, practitioners or other individuals for issuing denials of coverage or care and does not have financial incentives in place that encourage decisions resulting in underutilization.
+PA Health & Wellness does not reward providers, practitioners, or other individuals for issuing denials of coverage or care and does not have financial incentives in place that encourage decisions resulting in underutilization.
 Denials are based on lack of medical necessity or lack of covered benefit.
-Nationally recognized criteria (such as InterQual or MCG) are used if available for the specific service request, with additional criteria (e.g., clinical/medical policies) developed internally through a process that includes a review of scientific evidence and input from relevant specialists.
+National recognized criteria (such as InterQual or MCG) are used if available for the specific service request, without additional criteria (e.g., clinical/medical policies) developed internally through a process that includes a review of scientific evidence and input from relevant specialists.